HS Code for Hair Extensions in the USA: What Importers Should Know?

 Conclusion

-For U.S. hair extension imports, do not rely on a broad code guess.
-Check whether the product is processed hair material or a finished hair article, then confirm the current HTS code with your customs broker.
+For U.S. hair extension imports, do not rely on a broad HS code guess.
+Check whether the product is processed human hair material, a finished human hair article, synthetic hair, or another product form.

 References